Breaking Down ‘WandaVision’s’ Thrilling, Easter Egg-Filled Finale

 Kevin: And the thing that seemed to plague WandaVision’s final battle is, as much as I can’t believe I get to watch Kathryn Hahn absolutely own every aspect of embodying a Marvel villain, the kind of fighting she and Wanda were doing, specifically, is really hard to make visually interesting, or even that scary.
 I already hate how much Marvel fight sequences tend to resemble cartoons, and it doesn’t help matters when the weapons are bright-colored energy beams.
 Any time the series detoured to the Salem Witch Trials stuff, however, I was horrified.

 Melissa: That sequence contrasted so starkly with the repetitiveness of the red vs. purple wiggly-woos.
 Illustrating that kind of psychological battle through a memory manipulated into a nightmare was so effective.
-I do wish the finale had had more of that.
+I do wish the finale had taken more of advantage of these characters' surreal abilities like that.

 Kevin: There’s so much rich, terrifying, fascinating stuff in that realm to stun viewers with instead of just having people fly around like usual.
 And when Agnes says, “Same story, different century.
 There’ll always be torches and pitchforks for ladies like us, Wanda.”
 What a line!
 I applauded.
 The two Visions fighting each other, however, that I did enjoy.
 That was hot.